 - Soft chines are more rounded but still have a very prominent meeting of the two edges, though there is no crease separating the bottom and sides of the boat.
 They contribute to better secondary stability, making them ideal for rough waters, but they’re not as suitable to high-speed paddling as hard chines.

 For more on this, check out our article called “Are Kayaks Stable?”

 How heavy your kayak is will definitely factor into your decision to transport and store it (as mentioned above).
 But it will also play a role in handling on the open water, and how much effort is required to paddle.

 Sea kayaks will typically be made from very lightweight materials (like fiberglass, polycarbonate, or polyethylene), but will still be heavier than your average lake kayak due to its extended size.
-Make sure that you’ve got a kayak roof rack on your truck or car capable of handling that much weight, as well as a kayak storage rack in your garage/shed.
+Make sure that you’ve got a kayak roof rack on your truck or car capable of handling that much weight, as well as a kayak storage rack or hoist in your garage/shed.

 Sea kayaks usually have a higher weight capacity than lake or river kayaks because they’re designed for multi-hour/multi-day use.
 It’s expected that you’ll be bringing along a lot of gear, food, water, and other supplies when venturing out onto the open water.